-Superintendent Jane Tennison, on loan to another jurisdiction, is sent in to investigate a murder of a businessman.
+Superintendent Jane Tennison (Dame Helen Mirren), on loan to another jurisdiction, is sent in to investigate a murder of a businessman.
 It looks like a fairly obvious sex murder, but the facts prove otherwise.
 Now as Tennison investigates, she uncovers the crime's link to the goings on with the local municipal government and finds something larger and darker there than she anticipated.Written by

 Kenneth Chisholm <firstname.lastname@example.org>

-Polly played by Kelly Reilly has a small part in this film.
-The Prome Suspect series is based on Lynda La Plante's Tennison book series.
-14 years after this movie Kelly Reilly would star in another series by Lynda La Plante; Above Suspicion.
-Kelly Reilly played the main character Anna Travis.
-Starring with her was Cíaran Hinds who played a significant role in the previous Prime Suspect series (series 3).
+Kelly Reilly (Polly) has a small part in this mini-series.
+The Prime Suspect series was based on Lynda La Plante's Tennison book series.
+Reilly starred in another series by Lynda La Plante, Above Suspicion (2009).
+Reilly played the main character Anna Travis.
+Starring with her was Ciarán Hinds, who played a significant role in Prime Suspect 3 (1993).
 See more »

 Was this review helpful to you?